xogroup/values/README.md

 * Write about your experiences and publish them
 * Participate in professional engagements such as conferences or Meetups
 * Be an ambassador

+## Next Steps
+To conclude this excercise, we will also be adding specific examples of where the company values and the above tactics can be utilized within our tech organization.